-How can faculty and library staff impact the longevity and success of OER on their campuses?
+How can educators impact the longevity and success of OER in their districts?
 This module provides tools and tips that will help you influence key sustainability levers—from policy, to funding, to training on OER.

-Other Local Funds – Check with your college to see if funds, refreshments, or release time are offered for OER projects and events.
+Local Funds – Check with your Educational Service Unit to see if funds are available for OER projects and events.
 For example, sprint events can be used to create new OER content.
 Additionally, Nebraska Department of Education is funding training and work time for educators to come together to design, organize, and share resources that meet their common education goals.

 To ensure sustainability of OER use and implementation, appropriate training needs to be provided.
-Below are resources that can be used to assist in the development of training modules and/or agendas.
+Below is a resource that can be used to assist in the development of training modules and/or agendas.

 Why Policy Matters

-- Having an OER policy in place signifies support from leadership, and creates a safe environment for faculty and library staff to explore the potential of OER.
+- Having an OER policy in place signifies support from leadership, and creates a safe environment for educators to explore the potential of OER.

 - OER policies that incorporate financial and non-financial incentives can help educational institutions nurture the creation and use of OER, toward OER sustainability.

 To be equipped with knowledge of existing policies and policy gaps, consult with administration in exploring opportunities for developing policies and resources that would allow OER to address your stakeholders’ needs.
 For example, teachers may experience a lack of policy or guidelines for incorporating OER into their curation workflows and may need policy-level support in the form of training, time and funding for OER adoption and use.

 Initiate conversations with administrators, teachers, students and other key stakeholders.
 Get to know their needs, and build shared understanding around the problem that OER can solve for them.
 For teachers, it might be lack of accessible, relevant content.